A Program Evolves

 For that first decade, it worked pretty well.
 The fellows were self-selecting strivers who could generally adapt quickly to their new surroundings and become contributors to the daily news process.

 But it also became clear that many of the fellows had to struggle because they did not always have a firm grounding in newsroom practices, particularly in some ethical issues.
 To meet this need, the program developed its Newsroom 101 program, a week of intensive journalist training and media skills courses before the fellows went to their host newsrooms.
-The model was developed by Chris Callahan at the University of Maryland and further defined by Randy Smith of the University of Missouri.

 Mentoring the Mentors

 It also turned out that fellows did best when they could develop close ties with a “mentor,” usually an editor who could acquaint them with the practices specific to the host newsroom.
-Lead mentors including Greg Victor at the Pittsburgh Press-Gazette, Craig Matsuda at the Los Angeles Times and Randy Smith, then at the Kansas City Star, taught their best practices to other mentors.

 In its first decade, an advisory board made up primarily of Friendly family members and representatives of host newsrooms selected our fellows from scores and then hundreds of applicants.
 In the last decade that board has become more active in defining what skills and practices fellows need to learn.
-A “curriculum” came together when the fellows mid-term meeting expanded into a week-long formal learning session – first at the Poynter Institute in St. Petersburg, Fla., and then at the University of Missouri in Columbia.
+A “curriculum” came together when the fellows mid-term meeting expanded into a week-long formal learning session – first at the Poynter Institute in St. Petersburg, Fla., and now at the University of Missouri in Columbia.

 Fellows learned how to write more effectively, how to use Internet research tools, how to shoot and edit video and how to incorporate news ethics and other important skills.
 And, responding to a frustration voiced by past fellows, they were taught in how to share what they had learned when they went home.